-Equity income from investment for the year ended December 31, 2021, was \$2,691 and included a non-cash fair value gain on real estate properties of \$936.
-For the year ended December 31, 2020, equity loss from investment was \$9,869 and included a non-cash fair value loss on real estate properties of \$13,819, which was a result of a decrease in stabilized NOI assumptions.
-Excluding the impact of non-cash fair value changes on real estate properties, equity income from investments decreased by \$2,195.
-The decrease was due to a decrease in NOI of \$2,671, predominantly due to a decrease in revenue from lower AMR, an increase in amortized rent concession and an increase in realty taxes, as well as the impact of foreign exchange, and was partly offset by a decrease in interest expense of \$426.
+Equity income from investments for the year ended December 31, 2022, was \$3,822 and included a non-cash fair value loss on real estate properties of \$2,026.
+For the year ended December 31, 2021, equity income from investments was \$2,691 and included a non-cash fair value gain on real estate properties of \$936.
+Excluding the impact of non-cash fair value changes on real estate properties, equity income from investments increased by \$4,093.
+The increase was due to an increase in NOI of \$4,172, predominantly due to an increase in revenue from higher AMR, lower vacancy, lower amortized rent concessions, and lower operating expenses mainly a result of a successful realty tax appeal.

-FOREIGN EXCHANGE LOSS
+FOREIGN EXCHANGE LOSS (GAIN)

 IFRS requires monetary assets and liabilities denominated in foreign currencies to be translated into Canadian dollars at the exchange rate in effect at the reporting date, and any gain or loss is recognized in the consolidated statements of income.
-The REIT's foreign exchange loss for the year ended December 31, 2021, amounted to \$15 (2020 - \$220), which is mainly the result of the fluctuation of the Canadian dollar against the United States dollar as at December 31, 2021, when compared to December 31, 2020.
+The REIT's foreign exchange gain for the year ended December 31, 2022, amounted to \$69 (2021 - loss of \$15), which is mainly the result of the fluctuation of the Canadian dollar against the United States dollar as at December 31, 2022, when compared to December 31, 2021.